CAR ACCIDENT CAUSED PREMATURE DELIVERY MN LAWYERS

 EFFECTS OF PREMATURE LABOR FROM CAR ACCIDENT

 The delivery was a frightening experience for our client because the baby’s heartrate dropped significantly and the doctors had reach into the birth canal and physically pull the baby out.
 He was immediately transported after birth (so our client was not able to hold him) to the resuscitation room for medical care.
-After delivery of the baby, our client began bleeding profusely and it became apparent to the doctors that she had a ruptured placenta because of the impact from the auto accident.
+After delivery of the baby, our client began bleeding profusely and it became apparent to the doctors that she had a ruptured placenta from the auto accident.

 Placenta abruption is a serious condition in which the placenta partially or completely separates from the uterus before the baby is born and can cause harm to the baby, premature birth or a stillbirth.